Bosnia election: Who's running? How does it work? Who may win?

 In 2021 alone, protests by the likes of coal miners and medical workers all highlighted an increasingly desperate economic situation, while hundreds marched in Sarajevo to highlight the government's inadequate response to the coronavirus pandemic.

-At least 400,000 Bosnians have emigrated from the country over the course of the past eight years alone, according to the Union for Sustainable Return, a local NGO that has been researching the ongoing brain drain from Bosnia.
+At least 400,000 Bosnians have emigrated from the country since 2014 alone, according to the Union for Sustainable Return, a local NGO that has been researching the ongoing brain drain from Bosnia.

 Its healthcare, judicial and education systems are also often perceived by ordinary citizens as corrupt, underfunded and inadequately supported.